The Penalty - Barbara's Studio

 Then ...
 The interior above was a movie set but the exterior was real, seen below as Ferris drops off his assistant Wilmot Allen, who has taken a fancy to Barbara, in front of her studio.

-... and Now, it was addressed 32 Institute Place in the movie, but this is actually 32 Orben Place (map), a narrow street running between California and Pine in the Western Addition's Japantown.
+... and Now, it was referred to as 32 Institute Place in the movie; the actual address then was 32 Middle Street, now named Orben Place (map), a narrow street running between California and Pine in the Western Addition's Japantown.

 Then ...
 Judging by the sign, the house was available for rent when the filming took place (the British term 'To Let' was still in use back then).
 Dr. Ferris's fine limousine is a symbol of his elevated social status.